brunokrp/ai-protectionism/README.md

 #### **4.2.2) Fine-tuning a distilBERT model**
 [The notebook is available here](https://github.com/brunokrp/ai-protectionism/blob/main/model_classification.ipynb)

 Inspired by the approach taken by Juhász[2], policy texts labeled as protectionist (red) or non-protectionist (green or amber) were used to fine-tune a pre-trained model, enabling it to detect nuanced economic language patterns.
-The fine-tuned model was successful in predicting labels on the GTA dataset, with an overall F-1 score of 0,98 on the test dataset.
+The fine-tuned model was successful in predicting labels on the GTA dataset, achieving the following classification metrics:
+[ENTER CONFUSION MATRIX HERE]

 The model was then applied to classify AI-related policy measures sourced from the Digital Policy Alert database.
 SHAP (SHapley Additive exPlanations) values were utilized to explain individual predictions, attributing importance to specific features or phrases in the text.
 This step provided transparency into the model’s decisions, highlighting keywords or contextual cues that influenced protectionist classifications.
 Finally, GeoPandas - a Python library for geospatial data analysis - was used to visualize the distribution of protectionist AI policies globally on a world map, revealing regions with more significant concentrations of protectionist measures.

 ## **5) Results**
 ### **5.1) TF-IDF and Topic Modeling**